Transient-Labs/tl-story-inscriptions/README.md

 ## 5. Gas Cost
 Based on local testing, the gas cost of a 5000 word story (a research paper) costs `694795 gas`.
 At 100 gwei gas, this coverts to a gas cost of `0.0694795 ETH`.
 This is extrememly gas efficient.
 Stories will also likely be much shorter in length and submitted when gas is lower.

+## Testing
+You should run the test suite with `make test_suite`.

+This loops through the following solidity versions:
+- 0.8.17
+- 0.8.18
+- 0.8.19
+- 0.8.20

+Any untested Solidity versions are NOT reccomended for use.

 ## Disclaimer
 This codebase is provided on an "as is" and "as available" basis.